pratamaM/Analyse-client-data-sets/README.md

 ## Introduction

 This repository contains the code and documentation for analyzing customer churn at PowerCo, a major gas and electricity utility.
 The analysis aims to explore whether churn is driven by customers' price sensitivity.
-The analysis involves loading and exploring client data, creating a new feature, and building a predictive model for churn using the random forest technique.
+The analysis involves loading and exploring client data, creating a new feature, and building a predictive model for churn using the random forest technique.<br><br>
-Case:
+Case:<br>
-PowerCo - a major gas and electricity utility who is concerned about losing customers
+PowerCo - a major gas and electricity utility who is concerned about losing customers<br>
-Hipotesis:
+Hipotesis:<br>
-Apakah churn didorong oleh customers' price sensitivity?
+Apakah churn didorong oleh customers' price sensitivity?<br>
-What Do:
+What Do:<br>
-Use python to analyze client data
+Use python to analyze client data<br>
-Use Python to build a new feature for your analysis Build a predictive model for churn using a random forest technique Write an executive summary with your findings
+Use Python to build a new feature for your analysis<br>
+Build a predictive model for churn using a random forest technique<br>
+Write an executive summary with your findings<br>

 ## Setup